-These locations are the general area of jack placement.
-See text and art following for the exact lack placement.
+These locations (A) front position, (B) rear position are the general area of jack placement.
+See text and art following for the exact jack placement.

 Getting under a vehicle when it is jacked up is dangerous.
 If the vehicle slips off the jack you could be badly injured or killed.
 Never get under a vehicle when it is supported only by a jack.